 Can I obtain my medical records or the records of a relative?

-If you wish to obtain the records of a relative who has died, your request is made under the Access to Records Act 1990 however, as with a request under GDPR, there is no charge and the records should be provided in a month.
+If you wish to obtain the records of a relative who has died, your request is made under the Access to Records Act 1990.
+As with a request under GDPR, there is no charge and the records should be provided in a month.

-There is no automatic system for paying compensation for persons suffering physical or psychological injury from a medical accident where a patient has been harmed and where the accident could have been avoided.
-It does not mean the clinician was incompetent but they have made an avoidable mistake which they should not have done.
+There is no automatic system for paying compensation to persons suffering a physical or psychological injury following a medical accident where they have been harmed and the accident could have been avoided.
+It does not mean the clinician was incompetent but they have made an avoidable mistake, which they should not have done.

-We will advise you on the merits of making a claim and if a claim is justified will advise you as to the step by step process involved.
+We will advise you on the merits of making a claim and if a claim is justified will advise you on the step-by-step process involved.

-When you contact Hatch Brenner Solicitors we will assess whether we can help.
-You can help by putting together as much information as possible before you contact us.
-We will base our assessment on:-
+When you contact Hatch Brenner Solicitors, we will assess whether we can help.
+We recommend putting together as much information as possible before you contact us.
+We will base our assessment on:

 - Your account of what happened;